All Episodes

 Way to go.

-All right, uh John Quincy Adams wrote, Mark, that United States goes not abroad in search of monsters to destroy.
+John Quincy Adams wrote, Mark, that the United States goes not abroad in search of monsters to destroy.

-And also Thomas Jefferson and four other presidents, by the way, uh, wrote peace, commerce, and friendship with all nations, including Iran and Israel, and intact alliances with none, uh, neither Iran, neither Israel.
+And also, Thomas Jefferson and four other presidents, by the way, wrote, peace, commerce, and friendship with all nations, including Iran and Israel, and entangling alliances with none, neither Iran, neither Israel.

-And Ronald Reagan's tough talk was was all right.
+And Ronald Reagan's tough talk was all right.

 I respected Ronald Reagan.